How to Stream Your Computer Audio Output to Sonos Speakers

-Sonos speakers are one of the best ways to fill your home with music—entirely wireless and controllable from your computer, tablet, or smartphone.
-They also sync with dozens of music streaming services, including Spotify, Google Play Music, and Apple Music.
+Sonos speakers are one of the best ways to fill your home with music.
+They’re entirely wireless and controllable from your computer, tablet, or smartphone.
+Sonos speakers also sync with dozens of music streaming services, including Spotify, Amazon Music, and Apple Music.

-How to Stream PC Audio Output to Sonos
+How to Stream Your PC’s Audio Output to Sonos

 - Download and install Stream What You Hear.